MichaelVrana/sle22-signatr-artifact/README.md

 It indicates 7 failed calls and 3 good ones.
 Please note that due to random sampling your results will likely be different.
+It is also possible that there will not be any `data/fuzz/dplyr::arg_name` file as the functions are selected randomly.

 ### 3. type the results